mtesseract/error-context/README.md

 ## What problem does *error-context* attempt to solve?

 Good error handling is hard.
-Sometimes it happens that when propagating errors some context is lost.
+In the case of failures it is important to keep as much context as necessary for a proper problem analysis.
 Call traces sometimes help, but the current solutions in Haskell-land for accessing call traces are rather limited.
-Furthermore, sometimes call traces that at written by and for humans are more convenient to read.

 The *error-context* library allows you to easily attach call traces ('error contexts') to errors, in particular to exceptions.
-Special catch-functions are provided for accessing these contexts.
+Special `catch`- and `try`-functions are provided for accessing these contexts.

 ## How to use it?